oracle/weblogic-kubernetes-operator/kubernetes/hands-on-lab/tutorials/install.operator.ocishell.md

   --set serviceAccount=sample-weblogic-operator-sa \
   --set "domainNamespaces={}"
 ```
-The output has to be similar:
+The output will be similar to the following:
 ```bash
 NAME: sample-weblogic-operator
 LAST DEPLOYED: Fri Mar  6 18:24:29 2020